tc39/proposal-weakrefs/README.md

 - An object can have a finalizer referenced by calling the `register` method of `FinalizationRegistry`.
 In this case, two arguments are passed to the `register` method:
   - The object whose lifetime we're concerned with.
 Here, that's the `Uint8Array`
   - A held value, which is used to represent that object when cleaning it up in the finalizer.
 In this case, the held value is an integer corresponding to the offset within the `WebAssembly.Memory` object.
 - The `FinalizationRegistry` constructor is called with a callback as an argument.
-This callback is called with an iterator of the held values.
+This callback is called with a held value.

-The `FinalizationRegistry` callback is passed an iterator of held values to give that callback control over how much work it wants to process.
-The callback may pull in only part of the iterator, and in this case, the rest of the work would be "saved for later".
-The callback is not called during execution of other JavaScript code, but rather "in between turns"; it is currently proposed to be restricted to run after all of the `Promise`-related work is done, right before turning control over to the event loop.
+The `FinalizationRegistry` callback is called potentially multiple times, once for each registered object that becomes dead, with a relevant held value.
+The callback is not called during execution of other JavaScript code, but rather "in between turns".
+The engine is free to batch calls, and a batch of calls only runs after all of the Promises have been processed.
+How the engine batches callbacks is implementation-dependent, and how those callbacks intersperse with Promise work should not be depended upon.

 ### Avoid memory leaks for cross-worker proxies